qwertie/home/misc/Atlas-Shrugged-summary.md

 All of the objects are destroyed and all of the animals are killed at the same time, each with its own unique death animation:

 > the goat rose into the air, upturned, its legs stretched upward and jerking, then fell into a gray pile made of seven goats in convulsions. [...]
 The farmhouse tore into strips of clapboard and went down, followed by a geyser of the bricks of its chimney.
 The tractor vanished into a pancake.
-The water tower cracked and its shreds hit the ground white its wheel was still describing a long curve through the air [...].
+The water tower cracked and its shreds hit the ground while its wheel was still describing a long curve through the air [...].
 The steel beams and girders of the solid new trestle collapsed like a structure of matchsticks under the breath of a sigh.

 One woman in the crowd fainted.
 Among the rest,